James Cheek

 James Cheek was born Aug.
 16,1762, in Brunswick County, VA, according to his Revolutionary War pension application.
 His family moved to Bute County, NC, when he was an infant or young child, then to Orange County, NC, when he was 10 years old.
 James states that he served two 3-month tours of duty in the Revolutionary War during the summer of 1781 and the winter of 1782-1783.
 He was engaged in guarding the town of Hillsborough and "was in the battle at 'Kirks' in said County, between the Whigs & Tories".
 The Battle of "Kirk's Lane" or "Kirk's Farm" occurred on Sept.
 12, 1781, when a force of Tories (British Loyalists) on their way to the town of Hillsborough attacked a group of Whigs (Patriots) encamped at Kirk's Farm on Cane Creek.
 A larger group of Loyaltists raided Hillsborough, which was then the seat of North Carolina's government, and took 200 patriots prisoner.

-Tax records indicate that James Cheek received 100 acres of land from his father, Robert Cheek, in 1787-1788.
-This is also documented by a lawsuit that took place in Orange County in 1823 between John McKerral and Stanford Cheek, concerning the title to land formerly owned by Robert Cheek, Sr., and distributed to his sons during his lifetime.
+Tax records show that James Cheek obtained 100 acres of land from his father, Robert Cheek, in 1787-1788.
+This fact is also documented by a lawsuit that went to trial in Orange County in 1823 between John McKerral and Stanford Cheek, concerning land formerly owned by Robert Cheek, Sr., and distributed to his sons James Cheek and Robert Cheek, Jr., during his lifetime.
+The case reveals that Robert Cheek, Sr., never executed a deed to record these transactions with his sons, a fact which clouded the title to the land many years later.
 (NC Archives No. CR.07.325.136, "Civil Actions Concerning Land," 1823 folder).
-(More…)
+Click here for more about the McKerral v.
+Cheek lawsuit.

 The above Orange County court records, previously unknown, were discovered in the North Carolina Archives by Larry Cates in October 2000 and April 2001.